-The company is dependent on its parent company for funding and at the year end owes £69.7 million.
-The funds are advanced to the company free of interest charges and the parent has also agreed to lend additional funds in 2017 for further expansion of the inventory.
+The company is dependent on its parent company for funding and at the year end owes £72.4 million to the parent company, and £15.6m to Qatar Bloodstock Limited.
+The funds are advanced to the company free of interest charges and the parent has also agreed to lend additional funds in 2018 for further expansion of the inventory.
 The parent company has confirmed in a letter that it has no intention to recall its borrowing in the foreseeable future.
 However, the parent company accounts are confidential and although the directors' best understanding is that QIPCO have available resource to provide the financial support, there is no evidence available to prove the future cash flow projections in the foreseeable future, and without QIPCO having available funds, the company will not continue as a going concern.
 These circumstances constitute a material uncertainty that may cast significant doubt on the company's ability to continue as a going concern, such that it may be unable to realise its assets and discharge its liabilities in the normal course of business.